vldgeorgiev/scuba-gas-analyzer/README.md

 pio test -e native -e native-ui
 ```

+Hosted CI runs the native suite and both firmware builds.
+Run `native-ui` locally when UI exports or
+bindings change.
+Neither host tests nor target compilation flash the device or replace physical checks.
+See [testing and CI](docs/testing.md) for the maintained suite inventory, coverage boundaries, focused
+commands, and workflow details.

 Tap the readings screen to switch Main/Large.
 Settings saves on exit.
 Calibration/reset, startup
 calibration preference, and Diagnostics are available from the Calibration button; Firmware update
 is in Settings.
 Calibration starts immediately, samples raw mV every 250 ms, saves after at least